-CO is an invisible, odorless, tasteless gas produced when fossil fuels
+CO is an invisible, odorless, tasteless gas produced when fossil fuels do not burn completely, or are exposed to heat (usually fire).
+Electrical appliances typically do not produce CO.
 These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, kerosene, and propane.
 Common appliances are often sources of CO.
 If they are not properly maintained, are improperly ventilated, or malfunction, CO levels can rise quickly.
 CO is a real danger now that homes are more energy efficient.
-"Air-tight" homes with added insulation, sealed windows, can "trap" CO inside.
+"Air-tight" homes with added insulation, sealed windows, and other weatherproofing can "trap" CO inside.

-SYMPTOMS OF CO POISONING

-These symptoms are related to CO POISONING and should be discussed with ALL household members.
+SYMPTOMS OF CO POISONING These symptoms are related to CO POISONING and should be discussed with ALL household members.
 Mild Exposure: Slight headache, nausea, vomiting, fatigue ("flu-like"